NIPOSoftwareBV/Nfield-SDK/Examples/WindowsFormsApplication/readme.md

 ### _Take note of the appropriate settings_

-If you now look at the application overview a number of details are shown that will beused  later.
+If you now look at the application overview a number of details are shown that will be used later.
 Store the values of the application ID and the tenant ID.

 ![Initial app details](./images/InitialAppDetails.png)